Gratitude Journaling Ideas: 6 Soulful Ways to Stay Thankful Daily

 Well, it’s because even during the storm, gratitude shows you that there is still something to be thankful for.

 It’s inevitable that with the challenges we face, our mental health is bound to take a serious knock from time to time.
+There are a few studies that show the scientific benefits of gratitude.

-The mental health benefits of gratitude can increase levels of serotonin, a neurotransmitter in the brain that is responsible for bringing us feelings of happiness and relaxation.
+The health benefits of gratitude can increase levels of serotonin, a neurotransmitter in the brain that is responsible for bringing us feelings of happiness and relaxation.

 This is a win-win scenario for sure.
 I hope this further amplifies the connection between mental health and gratitude and why it’s good for you.